Orange-OpenSource/a11y-guidelines/src/en/articles/watch-february-march-2026.md

 We're starting with the call for applications for THE French-language conference on web quality and accessibility.
 Get involved (fr): https://www.paris-web.fr/actualites/appel-a-sujets-edition-2026-ouvert.

-Next, we have a lawsuit from an A11y overlay company against A11y experts we've been following for a long time, which ended badly, sadly (fr): https://www.lalutineduweb.fr/aide-frais-avocate-proces-contre-faciliti/#20260306.
+Next, we have a lawsuit from an a11y overlay company against a11y experts we've been following for a long time, which ended badly, sadly (fr): https://www.lalutineduweb.fr/aide-frais-avocate-proces-contre-faciliti/#20260306.
 While we wait for RGAA Version 5, which is in the works, we can take solace in the update to the Luxembourgish RaWeb: https://accessibilite.public.lu/en/news/2026-02-06-raweb-update or here (fr): https://www.temesis.com/blog/mise-a-jour-du-raweb-en-version-1-1/.

 Finally, a more understandable version of WCAG, to be used without moderation: https://robertjmccaffery.com/fucking-wcag.

 The WebAIM Million 2026 study has just been published, and it's getting worse and worse: https://webaim.org/projects/million/.

 We can only observe that things are changing around AI and a11y.
 Between snake oil salesmen and genuine experts trying things out, not everything is worth taking.
-Let's things settle; perhaps something good will come of it...
+Let things settle; perhaps something good will come of it...

 ## Accessibility in Laws, Standards, and Recommendations